MaryamNabil438/Artificial_Intelligence_In_Cost_Management/README.md

 Since this is a design-based prototype developed in Figma, the primary deliverable is the interactive UI design rather than deployable code.

 To explore the system: Open the Figma prototype link above.
 Navigate between role dashboards using the left sidebar.
-Refer to `/diagrams` for exported screen-by-screen views
+Refer to png uploaded files for exported screen-by-screen views and Main BPMN of the prototype.

 ## Evaluation